brauliobezerra/reference/src/items.md

 - [constants](#associated-constants) (feature gated by `#![feature(associated_consts)]`)
 - types

-The syntax for traits is:
+The syntax of a traits definition is:

 > **`trait`** *TraitName* *Type-Parameters* `{` *Trait-Items* `}`

 where type parameters and trait items are optional.
+Traits with no trait items are called *marker traits*.

 Traits are implemented for specific types through separate [implementations].

+#### `Self` and `self` in traits

+All traits define an implicit type parameter `Self` that refers to "the type that is implementing this interface".
+Traits may also contain additional type parameters.
+These type parameters (including `Self`) may be constrained by other traits and so forth as usual.

+Contrary to other uses of `Self` in Rust, there's no implicit `Sized` bound on the `Self` type parameter in traits.

+**FIXME** explain why `Self` isn't Sized-bounded by default

+`self` can be used on trait function in their first parameter

-#### Trait functions
+#### Trait functions (methods)

 Consider the following trait: